albandewilde/spammer/README.md

 ## Implementation

-After the bot send a message, he read again the `env.json` file and wait the the configured time to send the chooses message in the channel you want.
+After the bot send a message, he read again the `env.json` file and wait the configured time to send the chooses message in the channel you want.
 That mean, you don't have to stop and start the bot to change the configuration.